-Income (loss) from unconsolidated joint ventures includes a net loss of approximately \$0.3 million after our share of depreciation expense of approximately \$0.6 million from our unconsolidated joint venture that owns 500 North Capitol Street.
+Income from unconsolidated joint ventures includes a net loss of approximately \$0.3 million after our share of depreciation expense of approximately \$0.5 million from our unconsolidated joint venture that owns 500 North Capitol Street.
 On April 1, 2010, we acquired a 30% interest in a joint venture entity that owns 500 North Capitol Street, NW located in Washington, DC.
 500 North Capitol Street is an approximately 176,000 net rentable square foot office property which is fully-leased to a single tenant through March 2011.
-The joint venture currently expects that it will remove the property from service and redevelop the property following the expiration of the lease in March 2011.
+The joint venture currently intends to remove the property from service and redevelop the property following the expiration of the lease in March 2011.